 So, which phones will sink or swim in the deep end?
 Here are some of the best-rated waterproof and water-resistant phones, according to the IP ratings provided by different brands.

-The iPhone XS is the latest shiny toy from Apple.
-Similar to smartphones like the Samsung Galaxy Note 9 and the HTC U12 Plus, it features an international standard rating of IP68 and can apparently be safely submerged up to 2m deep for a maximum of 30 minutes.
+The iPhone 11 Pro is the 2019 premium phone from Apple.
+Similar to smartphones like the Samsung Galaxy Note 9 and the HTC U12 Plus, it features an international standard rating of IP68 and can apparently be safely submerged up to 4m deep for a maximum of 30 minutes.
 According to this, you should be able to take a few shallow underwater snaps for the ‘gram’ without much problem.
 But if you want to score some cool underwater shots for Instagram, it might be worth investing in a waterproof camera.

-We’re not saying ‘older’ models should be traded in for Apple’s fresh-faced iPhone XS.
-This is especially the case when next to its larger alternative, the iPhone XS Max, it is currently the second most expensive smartphone from Apple.
+We’re not saying ‘older’ models should be traded in for the iPhone 11 Pro.
+This is especially the case when next to its larger alternative, the iPhone 11 Pro Max, which is an even more expensive smartphone from Apple.
 Devices like the iPhone 7, iPhone 8 and iPhone X each share a rating of IP67 and have been claimed to stay afloat after the accidental splash in the toilet bowl.

 Smartphones Apple claims have been tested to be ‘splash, water, and dust resistant’: